 There are plenty or articles out there saying that traditional retail is dead which I disagree with.
 Yes, there are plenty of instances of retail chains closing their doors, but that’s not because people aren’t willing to put the mouse down and do things the old fashioned way.
 That’s where Experiential Marketing comes in.
 These companies have failed to evolve and give people a reason to shop offline.
 I practically always prefer to do my shopping online, but if a store gives me a reason to visit, I’ll make the trip.
 Traditional retail stores need to provide experiences, and not just sell product.

 Toys-R-Us totally missed this and quite frankly I’m shocked by it.
 Talk about an incredible missed opportunity.
 What better environment to create meaningful, engaging, memorable experiences then a toy store?!
-Re-vamp your stores to create fun toy experiences for kids and adults…move away from your traditional shelved merchandising layout, and create stations and events, and experiences.
+Re-vamp your stores to create fun toy experiences for kids and adults…move away from your traditional shelved merchandising layout so you may stop asking yourself “How Do I Make Money From Merchandise Liquidation?“, and create stations and events, and experiences.
 Stop trying to be everything to everyone and assess which products you can realistically compete with and what kids are into these days.
 There’s so much that could have happened here over the years for them to really differentiate themselves and give people reasons to go to there stores.
 Host video game competitions, arts and crafts sessions.
 Hell, partner with some Kickstarter toy/game inventors to offer some exclusives and first looks…the list goes on and on.

 But alas, they are falling victim to the evolve or die fate.
 It’s sad to see brands I grew up with as a kid fail to keep up with the times, but at the same time, it’s exciting to see how technology is making our lives more informative and easier.
 However there’s no reason we can’t have both the benefits and efficiencies that technology provide us in online environments along with getting to keep some of those traditional retail experiences.
 Companies just have to think differently and incorporate more experiential marketing into their plans.